Jacob Two-Two (TV series)

-Jacob Two-Two is a Canadian animated series based on the Jacob Two-Two books written by Mordecai Richler.
-The series was produced by Nelvana in association with YTV and Salter Street Films, with 9 Story Entertainment taking over production in Series 5.

-The show first aired on September 7, 2003 on YTV in Canada.
-The series ended on May 19, 2006 after 5 seasons.
+Jacob Two-Two is a Canadian animated television series based on the Jacob Two-Two books written by Mordecai Richler.
+The show first aired on September 7, 2003, on YTV in Canada.
+The show also aired on Qubo (as one of the network's launch shows) in the United States, and on the French-language network VRAK.TV as Jacob Jacob.
+After Jacob and his family moved to Montreal from England, he encounters new challenges in his hometown.

-Synopisis

-After Jacob and his family moved to Montreal, he begins new challenges and stuff in his hometown.
 Jacob, his siblings, and his mother were named after Richler's children and wife.

+Nelvana and 9 Story Entertainment produced the series' 62 episodes, produced in association with YTV and Salter Street Films.
+Funbag Animation Studio Inc., Atomic Cartoons, and Nitrogen Studios provided animation.
+The series ended on May 19, 2006.